ai-forever/MERA/docs/dataset_cards/en/ruhatespeech.md

 ### Dataset Creation

 We took the idea of the English HateSpeech as the basis for the set.
-Initial data was collected from open sources, comments from public chats.
+Initial data was collected from open sources and comments from public chats.
 The chats were classified by toxicity and selected, after which non-toxic replies to the chats were generated via the API.
 Next, the triplets (user’s response — toxic response — non-toxic) were checked on Yandex.Toloka.
 The annotators checked three criteria:
 1. Whether the remark is toxic or not.
 2. Whether the response is relevant to the user’s remark.
 3. Whether the remark + responses affect a given target group or belong to another.